This set of Casting Interview Questions and Answers for freshers focuses on “Testing of Molding Sand”.

 Explanation: According to the chemical reaction, Calcium carbide when reacts with moisture, that is water, it is observed to give out calcium hydroxide and acetylene gas.

-4. In moisture content test, what amount of prepared sand is placed on the pan?
+4. In a moisture content test, what amount of prepared sand is placed on the pan?

 a) 10-40 grams